pyrocko/grond/docs/source/method/index.rst

         Your browser does not support the video tag.
     </video>

-Illposed problem, excentricity correction applied
+Ill-posed problem, eccentricity correction applied
 -------------------------------------------------

 .. raw:: html